 At the end of the Incarnations of Immortality series, the designated punishment for Satan at the end of the series is to be made ambassador to Heaven.
 However, considering the woman he loved had just been crowned as the new God...

 Carrie has an example of something being presented as a serious punishment, but which becomes this trope by way of Fridge Logic.
 The gym teacher Miss Desjardin punishes her female students for their involvement in the shower prank by giving them a week of boot-camp detention after school.
 Normally, this would be an effective punishment... if not for the fact that it was being given to girls who were spending most of their free time getting ready for the prom that was coming up in a few days.
 A physical fitness regimen, given to them for free by the school, should've been a dream come true.

-Harry Potter and the Deathly Hallows: Snape's punishment to Neville, Luna and Ginny for trying to steal Griffingdor's sword from Snape's office is... to go to Forbidden Forest and help Hagrid, their friend.
-That's all happening when school is under Death Eaters' control, corporal punishment is usually used along with crucio curse!
+Harry Potter and the Deathly Hallows: Snape's punishment to Neville, Luna and Ginny for trying to steal Griffindor's sword from Snape's office is... to go to the Forbidden Forest and help Hagrid, their friend.
+That's all happening when the school is under the Death Eaters' control, corporal punishment is usually used along with crucio curse!
 Possibly deliberate, considering Snape's true loyalties...

 Live Action TV

 Prison Break is basically built on this trope.
 A main plot point for the first few seasons is that Micheal Scofield attempts bank robbery so that he may go to prison in order to help his brother escape.